online doctor logo

 What is a black and tarry stool?

-A black stool is a blackish appearance of your stool, referred to as melenic stools.
-The black and tarry stool can simply result from the food you ate last night but may be a sign of some chronic disorder that can affect your health as a silent killer.
+The blackish appearance of your stool is also called melanic stool.
+The black and tarry stool can be either due to food you ate last night or a sign of some chronic disorder that can affect your health as a silent killer.
 Most of the time, after passing, flush without even noticing it.
-As it remains unbothered, it remains undiagnosed too.
+As it remains unbothered, it remains undiagnosed, too.

 If you are experiencing fatigue and blood in the stool and notice your poop before flushing it out, you can prevent most of the impending dangers by consulting a doctor on time.